Lessons from the Argentine Perspective

-The New Securities included for the first time a collective action clause, pursuant to which any amendment or waiver to the New Securities of a single series, or to the indenture insofar as it affects all New Securities, may be made or waived with the consent of holders representing not less than 66.66 per cent of the aggregate principal amount outstanding of the applicable New Securities.
-However, any modification of certain matters (including a change to the maturity date and amendment or waiver of the RUFO clause) may be made or waived with the consent of holders of not less than 75 per cent of the aggregate principal amount outstanding of the applicable New Securities.
-If Argentina proposed any reserved matter to two or more series, or to the indenture, insofar as it affects two or more series of the New Securities, Argentina may elect to proceed to make that modification or waiver for all affected series of the New Securities if made with the consent of the holders of:
+The New Securities included for the first time a collective action clause, pursuant to which any amendment or waiver to the New Securities of a single series, or to the indenture insofar as it affects all New Securities, could be made or waived with the consent of holders representing not less than 66.66 per cent of the aggregate principal amount outstanding of the applicable New Securities.
+However, any modification of certain matters (including a change to the maturity date and an amendment or waiver of the RUFO clause) could be made or waived with the consent of holders of not less than 75 per cent of the aggregate principal amount outstanding of the applicable New Securities.
+If Argentina proposed any reserved matter to two or more series, or to the indenture, insofar as it affects two or more series of the New Securities, Argentina could elect to proceed to make that modification or waiver for all affected series of the New Securities if made with the consent of the holders of:

 - not less than 85 per cent of the total principal amount of the outstanding New Securities of all series affected (taken overall); and

 - not less than 66.66 per cent of the total principal amount of the outstanding New Securities of each applicable series (taken individually).